veryaustin/build-a-tron/README.md

 * [Gas Mask] A GUI for managine hosts file
 * [iStat Menus] for keeping an eye on workstation resources
 * [Arq] for backup.
 Better to be safe:)
-* [Duet] for having the occasional iPad screen while traveling
 * [Resolutionator] for quickly switching screen resolutions
 * [Carbon Copy Cloner] for duping directories/disks
 * [Super Duper] for duping the occasional disk